newsuk/times-components/packages/article-paragraph/README.md

 ## Gotchas

-To implement this on android, we must know the number of words that can fit next to the specified drop cap character, and then split the paragraph text at this point.
+To implement this on Android, we must know the number of words that can fit next to the specified drop cap character, and then split the paragraph text at this point.
 Because of this, all styling or markup must be stripped.
-**This means on android, you cannot have styling or markup in a paragraph containing a drop cap.**
+**This means on Android, you cannot have styling or markup in a paragraph containing a drop cap.**

 We use a [3rd party library](https://github.com/aMarCruz/react-native-text-size)
 to calculate the text to fit next to the drop cap.
-There is not currently support for iOS for some of features of this library that we make use of. **Therefore, this package does not currently have support for iOS.**
+There is currently limited support for iOS from this library. **Therefore, this package does not currently have support for iOS.**

 ## Contributing